Reiki Clock Timer

 Even those learning Reiki could use a timer to help them with their meditation because it takes the busy thought of timing out of the equation and lets you focus on the meditation at hand.

-Use it as a more relaxed wake up alarm, in your yoga routine, meditations, teaching Reiki and doing your Reiki attunements and sessions for both yourself and others.
+Use it as a more relaxed wake-up alarm in your yoga routine, meditations, teaching Reiki, and doing your Reiki attunements and sessions for both yourself and others.

-Enso Salubrion Reiki Timer – A Number Of Uses
+Enso Salubrion Reiki Timer – Several Uses

-Yoga – helps to enhance your asana, meditation or pranayama due to its ability to be set in a way that mirrors your own flow of motion.
+Yoga – helps to enhance your asana, meditation, or pranayama due to its ability to be set in a way that mirrors your own flow of motion.

 Therapy – therapeutic sessions are enriched with chimes that give you a subtle reminder at 50 minutes.
 Since there are no numbers to distract you, you can easily and calmly see your sessions progress by the timers Enso ring.

-Teaching – the use of a timer can bring structure to your teaching sessions, whether you are leading a yoga session, Reiki practice and attunements or giving an exam.
+Teaching – the use of a timer can bring structure to your teaching sessions, whether you are leading a yoga session, Reiki practice and attunements, or giving an exam.

 The Enso Circle

-It doesn’t just stop at those uses though!
-I’ve used it as a lovely alternative for timing cooking in the kitchen, time outs for children, and as a gentle reminder when I need to start on work or chores.
+It doesn’t just stop at those uses, though!
+I’ve used it as a lovely alternative for timing cooking in the kitchen, time-outs for children, and as a gentle reminder when I need to start on work or chores.
 I would definitely recommend having one of these Salubrion Reiki Timers.